 - a pinch of nutmeg

-- To prepare this traditional pastitsio recipe, start by making the meat sauce.
-Heat a large pan to medium-high heat and add the olive oil.
-Stir in the chopped onions and sauté, until softened.
-Stir in the garlic, tomato puree and the beef (breaking it up with a wooden spoon) and sauté.
+- To prepare this traditional pastitsio recipe (pastichio), start with the meat sauce.
+Place a large pan over medium-high heat and add the olive oil, the chopped onions and sauté for 2-3 minutes.
+Add the garlic, tomato puree and the beef.
+Break up the meat with a wooden spoon and brown for 4-5 minutes.
 Pour in the red wine and wait to evaporate.
-Add the tinned tomatoes, the sugar, cinnamon, clove, the bay leaf and season.
+Add the canned tomatoes, the sugar, cinnamon, clove, the bay leaf and season.
 Bring to the boil, turn the heat down and simmer with the lid on for about 30 minutes, until most of the juices have evaporated.
-(After the meat is cooked, remove the bay leaf, the clove and the cinnamon)
+(After the meat is cooked, discard the bay leaf, the clove and the cinnamon)

-- Prepare the béchamel sauce for the pastitsio.
-Use a large pan to melt the butter over low-medium heat.
+- Prepare the bechamel sauce for the pastitsio.
+Melt the butter in a large pan over low-medium heat.
 Add the flour whisking continuously to make a paste.
-Add warmed milk in a steady stream and keep whisking in order to prevent your sauce from getting lumpy.
+Add warmed milk in small batches, whisking continuously in order to prevent your sauce from getting lumpy.
 If the sauce still needs to thicken, boil over low heat whilst continuing to stir.
 Remove the pan from the stove and add the egg yolks, salt, pepper, a pinch of nutmeg and the grated cheese.
 Whisk quickly, in order to prevent the eggs from turning an omelette!
+Season with salt to taste.

 - Cook the pasta for the pastitsio 2-3 minutes less than the package instructions, so that they don’t get mushy after turning out of the oven later.
-Drain the pasta and stir in the eggs and the feta cheese (smashed with a fork) and mix gently with a spatula.
+Drain the pasta and stir in the egg whites and the feta cheese (smashed with a fork) and mix gently with a spatula.